Skip to Content

 To complete the tutorials in this group, a SAP HANA Cloud, data lake instance is needed.
 There are two different free options available, which are the SAP BTP free-tier and SAP BTP trial.
 For instructions on registering, see Set Up Your SAP HANA Cloud, SAP HANA Database (free tier or trial) and Understand the Basics.

-The following steps provide instructions on how to create a data lake instance in the SAP Business Technology Platform (BTP) trial.
+The following steps provide instructions on how to create a data lake instance in the SAP BTP trial.
 Additional content on this topic is available at Quick Start Tutorial for Data Lake.

 There are multiple ways to create a data lake: